lawlz/PSToThePeople/README.md

 ### Bio

 Passionate and paranoid information technology professional, who also loves to serve the community.
-Been in IT for almost 15 years, with 10 years of it in Information Security.
+Been in IT for over 15 years, with almost 10 years of that in Information Security.
 I have been fortunate enough to have had the opportunity to work on just about everything there is to do in InfoSec, with some deep knowledge in SIEM and reverse/forward web proxy technologies.
 My current focus is on infrastructure and endpoint automation mostly for hardening and resiliency purposes.

+Passionate and paranoid infosec professional, who loves to serve the community.
+Worked in IT Ops for over 15 years, 10 of that in InfoSec.